-Uganda ranks high among the richest destinations for birds in Africa and probably world over.
-Africa’s birding capital is an Equatorial country of astonishing contrasts with an amazing diversity of habitats which support a checklist of up to 1080 bird Species, despite its small size compared to Great Britain in Europe, Ghana in West Africa and the State of Oregon in the US.
+Birding in Uganda – Uganda ranks high among the wealthiest destinations for birds in Africa and probably world over.
+Africa’s birding capital is an Equatorial country of startling contrasts with a fantastic diversity of habitats which support a checklist of up to 1080 bird Species, despite its small size compared to Great Britain in Europe, Ghana in West Africa and the State of Oregon in the US.
 Over three-quarters of the birds known to occur are residents, and Afrotropical migrant species breed here.
-There are 10 globally threatened species, all in the vulnerable category, as well as two Data Deficient species and some 17 globally near-threatened species.
+There are ten globally threatened species, all in the vulnerable category, as well as two Data Deficient species and some 17 globally near-threatened species.

-Three Endemic Bird Areas (EBAs) lie partly within Uganda— the Albertine Rift mountains, Eastern DR Congo lowlands, and Kenyan mountains— as well as three Secondary Areas: Dry woodlands west of Lake Victoria, North Ugandan swamps and North-east Uganda.
-There are 31 restricted-range species in Uganda, five of which are globally threatened, twenty-four of these species are endemic to the Albertine Rift Mountains, namely; Archer’s Robin-Chat, Dusky Crimson-wing, Shelley’s Crimson-wing, Strange Weaver, Rwenzori Double-collared Sunbird, Regal Sunbird, Purple-breasted Sunbird, Blue-headed Sunbird, Rwenzori Batis, Yellow-eyed Black Flycatcher, Red-faced Woodland Warbler, Neumann’s Warbler, Grauer’s Warbler, Grauer’s Rush Warbler, Collared Apalis, Black-faced Apalis, Kivu Ground Thrush, Red-throated Alethe, Grauer’s Broadbill, Stripe-breasted Tit, Willard’s Sooty Boubou, Rwenzori Turaco, and the Handsome Francolin.
+Birding in Uganda – Three Endemic Bird Areas (EBAs) lie partly within Uganda— the Albertine Rift mountains, Eastern DR Congo lowlands, and Kenyan mountains— as well as three Secondary Areas: Dry woodlands west of Lake Victoria, North Ugandan swamps and North-east Uganda.
+There are 31 restricted-range species in Uganda, five of which are globally threatened.
+Twenty-four of these species are endemic to the Albertine Rift Mountains, namely; Archer’s Robin-Chat, Dusky Crimson-wing, Shelley’s Crimson-wing, Strange Weaver, Rwenzori Double-collared Sunbird, Regal Sunbird, Purple-breasted Sunbird, Blue-headed Sunbird, Rwenzori Batis, Yellow-eyed Black Flycatcher, Red-faced Woodland Warbler, Neumann’s Warbler, Grauer’s Warbler, Grauer’s Rush Warbler, Collared Apalis, Black-faced Apalis, Kivu Ground Thrush, Red-throated Alethe, Grauer’s Broadbill, Stripe-breasted Tit, Willard’s Sooty Boubou, Rwenzori Turaco, and the Handsome Francolin.
 Although highly avian rich, the country has Fox’s Weaver as the only endemic species.

-Uganda harbours a large number of predominantly Central African species which cannot be found anywhere else in East Africa, these include some of the continent’s most spectacular and sought-after species such as; Long-tailed Hawk, Congo Serpent Eagle, Lyre-tailed Honeyguide, Black-casqued Wattled Hornbill, Nkulengu Rail, just to mention but a few birds like Shoebill, Lesser Jacana, Blue Swallow, Black-Shouldered Nightjar, Afep Pigeon, and Blue Breasted Bee-Eaters can be easily seen on a birdwatching safari.
+Birding In Uganda – Uganda harbours a large number of predominantly Central African species which do not occur elsewhere in East Africa; these include some of the continent’s most spectacular and sought-after species such as; Long-tailed Hawk, Congo Serpent Eagle, Lyre-tailed Honeyguide, Black-casqued Wattled Hornbill, Nkulengu Rail, just to mention but a few birds like Shoebill, Lesser Jacana, Blue Swallow, Black-Shouldered Nightjar, Afep Pigeon, and Blue Breasted Bee-Eaters show on a birdwatching safari.

 The country’ bird record represents 60% of bird species found in Africa and 11% of the whole world.